gramineproject/contrib/Integrations/azure/akv-sign/README.md

 ## Templates for use with Gramine Shielded Containers (GSC)

-GSC `sign-image` command can take in a user supplied Dockerfile as an argument to `--template` and sign the graminized docker image.
-These templates can be used when a HSM is needed for signing.
-This directory has templates for using AKV to sign the graminized docker image.
-Please note that these are templates and the users will need to update the template with the required details to make it a 'self-contained' Dockerfile before passing it to `sign-image` command.
+This directory contains two Dockerfile templates, intended for use with GSC's `sign-image` command.
+GSC `sign-image` command can take in a user supplied Dockerfile as an argument to `--template` to sign the graminized docker image.
+Please note that these are templates and the users need to update the template with the required details to make it a self-contained Dockerfile before passing it to `gsc sign-image` command.